-We have audited the financial statements of the governmental activities and major fund of the Manistee Downtown Development Authority for the year ended June 30, 2023, and have issued our report thereon dated, September 28, 2023.
+We have audited the financial statements of the governmental activities and major fund of the Manistee Downtown Development Authority for the year ended June 30, 2024, and have issued our report thereon dated, October 10, 2024.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and, if applicable, Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated October 4, 2024.
 Professional standards also require that we communicate to you the following information about our audit.